dramforever/flake-templates/README.md

 ## What does this do?

-We distribute our own derivations, NixOS modules, overlays, etc. with Flakes.
-At least, this seems to be a future direction.
-The author of this repository, me, likes writing my small flakes in certain ways.

-This repository is a showcase of a few Flake-related patterns I've gathered.

-Projects like [devos] are too large to be a showcase of *just* flakes.
-They are what I would describe as full-fledged templates.
-Instead, this repository just contains the *Flake* part of the patterns.
+Nix Flake users distribute derivations, NixOS modules, overlays, etc. with Flakes in a decentralized way.
+There are flakes like [devos], which are full-fledged Flakes that configure entire systems.
+But there should also be 'small Flakes' which are things like single packages or small package sets, individual or several closely-related NixOS modules, and tiny development environments

 [devos]: https://github.com/divnix/devos

+This repository is a showcase of a few Flake-related patterns I've gathered when writing small Flakes.

 ## The templates